 - Cream of Tartar: This is an acidic ingredient that helps to stabilize the egg whites, which prevents the cake from collapsing–it’s delicate!

-- Salt: A little bit of kosher salt enhances the overall flavor.
+- Kosher Salt: Enhances the overall flavor.

 Variations on Homemade Angel Food Cake